Relational Attunement in Core Strokes®

 Introduction

-Relational attunement refers to the practitioner’s capacity to sense and follow the organism’s unfolding process through careful observation of breath, fascial tone, posture, movement, and emotional expression.
+Within the Core Strokes® framework, the practitioner learns to sense and follow the organism’s unfolding process through careful observation of breath, fascial tone, posture, movement, and emotional expression.

 Rather than directing the client toward predetermined outcomes, the practitioner remains responsive to the body’s moment-to-moment communication.
 Therapy therefore becomes a collaborative process in which the organism’s own regulatory intelligence can gradually emerge.